imapex-training/rest-api-swagger/README.md

 ## Running

 Once you've successfully created the container, now you can (finally) run it!
-Please note you need to map the port defined in the EXPOSE statement from the Dockerfile, to a port in the host (in this case we will use the same port 10010).
+Please note you need to map the port defined in the EXPOSE statement from the Dockerfile, to a port in the host (in this case we will use host port 8080).

-`docker run -p 10010:10010 -d --name swagger-default ciscodevnet/rest-api-swagger:latest`
+`docker run -p 8080:10010 -d --name swagger-default ciscodevnet/rest-api-swagger:latest`

-You should be able to view the result by opening `http://localhost:10010/restaurants` in a browser, or running the command `curl http://127.0.0.1:10010/restaurants` from a terminal window.
+You should be able to view the result by opening `http://localhost:8080/restaurants` in a browser, or running the command `curl http://127.0.0.1:8080/restaurants` from a terminal window.

 ## Stopping